microsoft/sarif-tools/README.md

   - Return the list of SARIF result objects as dicts - see above.
 - `get_records()`
   - Return the list of SARIF records as flat dicts - see above.
+- `get_report()`
+  - Return the `IssuesReport` object that groups the records by issue type and sorts them by location.

 ### Key methods on `IssuesReport`